Sanjaayyy7/Chain-of-Thought-Prompting-versus-Fine-Tuning-for-Table-Reasoning-in-Small-Language-Models/AI_Citations/AI_CITATION_SANJAY.md

 ## Sanjay Manivasagam's contribution

-Sanjay Manivasagam led and coordinated the project as lead author.
+I led and coordinated the project as lead author.
 I ran the generalization test, the error analysis, and the statistics, and pulled the final report together.

 ## AI use